curtishoughton/Penetration-Testing-Cheat-Sheet/Enumeration/HTTP-HTTPS/README.md

 ## Directory Brute Force

-A number of tools can be ued to bruteforce directories on a web server in order to find hidden files and folders that are not publically available.
+A number of tools can be used to brute force directories on a web server in order to find hidden files and folders that are not publically available.

 ### Gobuster